Mpurushotham/MPurushotham/README.md

    * 2. Azure DevSecOps solution design for various use cases

 >[!TIP]
-> These can be used for reference purposes; real environments could vary case by case.
+These can be used for reference purposes; real environments may vary on a case-by-case basis.